csound-flossmanual/csound-floss/book/03-f-live-events.md

 *event_i*: at initialization only.
-But instrument *Call_k* calls one instance of *Called_k* in each control cycle; so for the duration of 0.01 seconds of running instrument *Call_k*, fourteen instances of instrument *Called_k* are being started.[^2] So this is the output:

-[^2]:  As for a sample rate of 44100 Hz (sr=44100) and a control period od
-       32 samples (ksmps=32), we have 1378 control periods in one second.
-       So 0.01 seconds will perform 14 control cycles.
+But instrument *Call_k* calls one instance of *Called_k* in each control cycle; so for the duration of 0.01 seconds of running instrument *Call_k*, fourteen instances of instrument *Called_k* are being started.^[As for a sample rate of 44100 Hz (sr=44100) and a control period of 32 samples (ksmps=32), we have 1378 control periods in one second.
+So 0.01 seconds will perform 14 control cycles.]
+So this is the output:

     Instance #1 of Called_i is starting!
     Instance #1 of Called_k is starting!